Day 1: Cusco – Tauca – Huchuy Qosqo – Ollantaytambo – Aguas Calientes

 MAY I CHANGE THE DATE AFTER THE TICKETS HAVE BEEN BOUGHT?

 DO I NEED MY ORIGINAL PASSPORT ON HUCHUY QOSQO TREK?

 Yes!
 You have to bring your original passport and it is very important that it is the same passport copy you sent to us to book your Huchuy Qosqo Trek, other entrances and reservations.
-The rangers will check your passport when you enter Machu Picchu.
-The train company will also check your passport before allowing you to board the train.
 In case you are renewing your passport or changing your name, go ahead and send us your old passport information to secure your permit, and we can change it when you get your new passport number or updated your name for a fee of $25 USD per person.
 We must have a copy of your old and new passport to make the change.
 Before you change your passport keep a copy of your old one.

 If you do not wish to pay this fee you will need to bring both passports to Peru with you.
 You can enter Peru with your new passport but you will need to show both passports, old and new to be to enter the Inca Trail, Machu Picchu or the train.
 If you do not have both you will not be allowed to enter the Inca Trail, Machu Picchu or get on the train.

 WHAT IS THE WEATHER LIKE ON THE HUCHUY QOSQO TREK?

 WHAT ABOUT ALTITUDE SICKNESS?